-Summarized below are all mitigation measures adopted by the Responsible Entity to reduce, avoid or eliminate adverse environmental impacts and to avoid non-compliance or non-conformance with the above-listed authorities and factors.
+Summarized below are all mitigation measures adopted by the Responsible Entity to reduce, avoid or eliminate adverse environmental impacts and to avoid non-compliance or nonconformance with the above-listed authorities and factors.
 These measures/conditions must be incorporated into project contracts, development agreements and other relevant documents.
 The staff responsible for implementing and monitoring mitigation measures should be clearly identified in the mitigation plan.

-Law, Authority, or Factor Mitigation Measure or Condition Comments on Completed Measures Mitigation Plan Complete
+Law, Mitigation Measure or Condition Comments on Mitigation Complete

+Authority, Completed Plan -

+or Factor Measures

 Endangered The United States Fish and N/A

 Species Act Wildlife Service (USFWS)

 Caribbean Ecological Services

-· · · · · · · · · · · · · · · · · · ·

 Field Office reviewed the

 information provided and their

-files, and on September 13, 2024
+files, and on January 10, 2025

 concurred with the

 determination that the proposed

 project actions will have May

 Affect, but is Not Likely to

 Adversely Affect (NLAA) the

-Puerto Rican Boa, Puerto Rican
+Puerto Rican Parrot, Puerto Rican

-Parrot, Puerto Rican Broad-
+Boa, Puerto Rican Broad-winged

-Winged Hawk, Puerto Rican
+Hawk, Puerto Rican Sharp-

-Sharp-Shinned Hawk and Puerto
+shinned Hawk and Puerto Rican

-Rican Harlequin Butterfly.
-The

-USFWS NLAA concurrence is
+Harlequin.
+The USFWS NLAA

-conditioned to the following: (1)
+concurrence is conditioned to the

-if a Puerto Rican Boa is
+following: (1) if a Boa is

 encountered, the Conservation

 Measures will be in accordance

 with the USFWS Puerto Rican Boa

 Conservation Measures 2024, (2)

 if a Puerto Rican Parrot is

 encountered on the site, the

 USFWS Caribbean Office will be

 notified immediately, (3) if a

-Puerto Rican Broad-Winged Hawk
+Puerto Rican Broad-winged Hawk

 is encountered on the site, the

 USFWS Caribbean Office will be

-notified immediately, (4)if a
+notified immediately, (4) if a

 Puerto Rican Harlequin Butterfly

 is encountered in the site, the

 Conservation Measures will be in

 accordance with the USFWS

 Puerto Rican Harlequin Butterfly

 Conservation Measures and (5) if

 a Puerto Rican Sharp-shinned

 Hawk is encountered on the site,

 the USFWS Caribbean Office will

 be notified immediately.

 Obligations under section 7 of

 the Act must be reconsidered if:

 (1) new information reveals

-impacts of this identified action

-that may affect listed species or
+impacts of this identified action that may affect listed species or critical habitat in a manner that

 critical habitat in a manner that

 was not previously considered;

-(2) this action is subsequently 1
+(2) this action is subsequently

-1:6: 1: T

 modified in a manner not

 previously considered in this

 assessment; or, (3) a new species

 is listed, or critical habitat

 determined that may be affected

 by the identified action.

 In conclusion, the USFWS

 concurred with the CDBG-DR/MIT

 Permits and Environmental

 Compliance Division NLAA

 determination.
 However, the

 applicant must be informed

 about the conditions of the

 determination of concurrence

 and implement them as

 described.

+In order to facilitate